EBZebra/docs/edge/source/guide/configreference.md

 	<FullScreen value="0"/>

 ### ShowLicenseConfirmation
-On a licensed device, this setting will enable or disable the display of the "licensed to..." dialog on launch.
-On unlicensed devices there will be no effect.
-This option is only applicable on Windows Mobile and Windows CE, not Android.
+**Applies to Windows Mobile/CE only**.
+Controls the display of the “Licensed to…” dialog at launch (on licensed devices only).
+Has no effect on unlicensed devices.

 **Possible Values**